nicodefaa/SovellustenHakkerointi/h2_break_and_unbreak.md

 <img width="517" height="775" alt="kuva" src="https://github.com/user-attachments/assets/2ebef690-7725-4afc-9378-8dc52dad7d11" />

-I could not figure out the solution on my own even with the assistance of the course material, so I asked ChatGPT to help me with this.
+Because I had never done any coding involving SQL, I could not figure out the solution on my own even with the assistance of the course material, so I asked ChatGPT to help me with this.
 The above changes in the code were suggested by ChatGPT.

 I also asked an explanation of the fix from ChatGPT, which I understood as: *:pin* is a placeholder variable that gets inserted as the value of the PIN, so if a user inserts *' OR TRUE LIMIT 2,1; --*, the database treats the entire thing as a PIN value rather than SQL commands.
 So since there is no pin with the value of *' OR TRUE LIMIT 2,1; --*, it returns *(not found)*.